kaileeagray/todo-mvc-lv/NOTES.md

 3. ^^ don't worry about models yet.
 CRUD lists (create, retrieve, update, delete)

-  + create a list
+[ ] ListsController
+  #index
   + see all their lists
+  + doubling as #new action - create a list
+  / - Index all the lists...
   + show a list

-- just get started on this
+  + I know I need a model + controller => generate a resource